 Demand Pull Inflation involves inflation rising as real Gross Domestic Product rises and unemployment falls, as the economy moves along the Phillips Curve.
 Demand Pull Inflation is commonly described as “too much money chasing too few goods”.

-More accurately, it should be described as involving “too much money spent chasing too few goods”, since only money that is spent on goods and services can cause inflation.
-This is not expected to happen, unless the economy is already at a full employment level.
+More accurately, it should be described as involving “too much money spent chasing too few goods,” since only money that is spent on goods and services can cause inflation.
+This rise in price level is not expected to happen unless the economy is already at a full-employment level.
 The term demand-pull inflation is mostly associated with Keynesian economics.

 The effect of inflation will depend on how steep the Aggregate Supply curve is, as in how close it is to full employment.
 The closer it is, the higher the rise in inflation.
 This effect can be seen more clearly in the Keynesian Aggregate Demand curve.

-Six Causes of Demand-Pull Inflation
+Five Causes of Demand Pull Inflation

 2. Exchange Rate

 A depreciation of the exchange rate increases the price of imports and reduces the price of a country’s exports.
 Consumers will buy fewer imports, while exports grow.
 There will be an increase in Aggregate Demand.

 An enormous increase in government spending will drive up Aggregate Demand.